|Site Map | Bulletin Home | Temple University|

 214 Anderson Hall

-The Intellectual Heritage Program is a writing-intensive two-course sequence required as part of the University Core curriculum.
-Through encounters with some of the rich, complex, and historically-significant texts that have shaped the culture we know in the United States today, students build reading, writing, and speaking skills and intellectual curiosity and engagement.
+The Intellectual Heritage Program offers a two-course sequence, Mosaic: Humanities Seminar I and II, which is part of the university General Education curriculum.
+Engaging with some of the rich, complex, and historically-significant texts that have shaped our culture, students build strong communication skills and intellectual curiosity.
 Students become familiar with some of the key concepts and moments in Western and other intellectual traditions.